Maxime Thuillez : le rédacteur en chef du podcast sur l'écologie - Quark

 I'm lucky enough to be able to meet a lot of people.
 Unlike many subjects, this one makes people more human.
 There is a kind of humility because we are all in the same boat.

-All people who work on ecology are committed to sharing what they know.
+All people who work on ecology are keen to share what they know.
 Especially since we talk about it little compared to the importance of the subject and the consequences to come on our lives.
-There is a kind of fellowship, of solidarity between the different actors.
+There is a kind of brotherhood, of solidarity between the different actors.

 What was the trigger for the creation of a media on ecology?

-I have been reading environmental books and reports for several years.
+I have been reading books and reports on the environment for several years.
 I was often struck by the fact that the media did not talk about it at all.
 To give an idea: there is the engineer Paul Leclercq who scanned all the television news in France between 2013 and 2018.
-It showed that 99.2% of the subjects did not talk about global warming.
+He showed that 99.2% of the subjects did not talk about global warming.

 green letter club

-If the job of a journalist is to show the importance of subjects, of the world as it is and as it will become, then in reality journalists are not doing their job.
+If the journalist's job is to show the importance of subjects, of the world as it is and as it will become, then in reality journalists are not doing their job.

-As a journalist, it is my duty to report on this subject.
+As a journalist, it is my duty to speak about this subject.

-What do you think are the qualities of a journalist?
+What are the qualities of a journalist for you?

 • Stubbornness